Digital-Avatars-and-Robotics/Rhascau/README.md

 Heart of the game responsible for handling entire logic, as well as value transfer between players.

 **Interfaces**
-- `IRhascauManager`: Interface for Rhasacu Manager providing all functions necessary to assing ranking points and statistics
+- `IRhascauManager`: Interface for Rhascau Manager providing all functions necessary to assign ranking points and statistics
-- `IArbSys`: Rhascau needs to obrain block data from L2 blockchain, in this particular example we use Arbitrum's [ArbSys](https://developer.arbitrum.io/arbos/precompiles#arbsys).
+- `IArbSys`: Rhascau needs to obtain block data from L2 blockchain, in this particular example we use Arbitrum's [ArbSys](https://developer.arbitrum.io/arbos/precompiles#arbsys).

 **Data Structures**